osoc22/project-inspector-widget/scraper.md

 Since the link is not in the innerText of the html but instead the value of the href, we just need to do .href instead of .innerText

 Same logic applies if you want to extract information out of custom tags, just do .customTag instead of .innerText

+Don't forget that you can always use the developper tools console to check if your selectors are correct and are behaving as expected.

 ## DISCLAIMER
 Any image used in this documentation is taken for educational and demonstration purposes only.